milashenko/ghost-aws-ha/README.md

 3. The implementation should be built in a resilient manner

-Since Ghost app does not support multiple instances of the app running simultaniously, in order to achieve maximum availability and disaster recovery capabilities in case of a regional failure the following has been implemented:
+Since Ghost app does not support multiple instances of the app running simultaneously, in order to achieve maximum availability and disaster recovery capabilities in case of a regional failure the following has been implemented:

 a.
 EFS, MySQL, Containers, NAT, VPC Endpoints are configured to run in multiple availability zones in the primary and secondary region.
 b.
 Pilot light Disaster Recovery architecture has been implemented, ensuring MySQL, EFS and container images are replicated to the secondary region.
 c.
 AWS CloudFront is configured with Origin Groups to fail over to the second region in case it cannot serve data from cache and primary region returns supported 5xx errors.
 AWS CloudFront's cache will give time for the second region to be promoted as primary.
 d.
-In order to promote secondary region to primary, EFS syncronizaton should be disabled to make replica in the secondary region writable, MySQL in the secondary region should be promoted to be writable.
+In order to promote secondary region to primary, EFS synchronization should be disabled to make replica in the secondary region writable, MySQL in the secondary region should be promoted to be writable.
 NB!
-No automation for the failower has been developed.
+No automation for the failover has been developed.

 4. Observability must be taken into account when implementing the solution

-Ghost has beend configured to stream logs to STDOUT, and containers are configured to deliver the logs to AWS CloudWatch.
+Ghost has been configured to stream logs to STDOUT, and containers are configured to deliver the logs to AWS CloudWatch.
 No extra metrics except standard provided by AWS CloudWatch has been implemented.
 Suggested improvements after the POC phase would be ALB and CloudFront logs.
-Aurora might have more extensive loging.
+Aurora might have more extensive logging.
 Custom CloudWatch dashboards are to be utilized for environment state visualization.

 5. The deployment of the application and environment should be automated

-All instastructura is implemented a a set of CloudFormation templates with several shell scripts allowing to implement deploy either single region or High Availability configuration.
+All infrastructure is implemented a a set of CloudFormation templates with several shell scripts allowing to implement deploy either single region or High Availability configuration.

 ## Deployment from local env